blabber/oggfilter/README.markdown

 system an has not been tested on other platforms.

 The supplied Makefile is a BSD-style Makefile an uses the FreeBSD-make infrastructure.
-This is not portable;)

-As oggfilter is pretty simple there should be no problem to write a simple Makefile for other platforms.
+This is not portable, but as oggfilter is pretty simple there should be no problem to write a simple Makefile for other platforms.

 Todo
 ----